 Dr Connor Myant is a Lecturer at Imperial College London in the Dyson School of Design Engineering.
-His general research interests include: developing design processes for Additive Manufacturing, systems and service design for Industry 4.0, digital manufacture, mechanical and product design, and Tribology.
+His general research interests include: developing design processes for Additive Manufacturing, Bio Printing, systems and service design for Industry 4.0, digital manufacture, mechanical and product design, and Tribology.

 We have received highly-competitive research funding in the first ever round of Imperial's new Excellence Fund for Frontier Research (EFFR).
 Our project in collaboration with John Heap (Department of Life Sciences) and Guy-Bart Stan (Control Engineering Synthetic Biology) group will develop a novel technology for 3D printing with synthetic biology.

 There are always positions available for excellent prospective PhD students and postdoctoral staff.
 Please contact Dr Myant directly if you wish to apply for a position in the area of Additive Manufacture Design.

 If you are a highly motivated and dynamic post-doc with experience in design for AM or development of AM systems and you are looking to join, please email us with your CV.

 If you would like to apply for a PostDoctoral Fellowship to work in my group, this list of PostDoctoral Fellowships might be useful.
 In particular, if you want to conduct your own research, which is aligned with the core research work in my group, I can sponsor you for an Imperial College Research Fellowship for 3 years.
 Imperial College's prestigious Research Fellowships financially supports the brightest and very best early career researchers from across the world, providing a level of commitment and support that is rare from a UK university.

 Joining as a PhD student